 Now the situation is different and you must wait until the exam starts.

-Below is the statement from Mr. Greg Schaffer, who is the manager of the REP program at the PMI.
+Below is the statement from Mr. Greg Schaffer, who was the manager of the REP program at the PMI.

 He posted the following update in October 2016 in a LinkedIn group created for PMI REPs: